-The Investment Advisory Agreements and Sub-Investment Advisory Agreement authorize the Advisor and Sub-Advisor to select the brokers or dealers that will execute the purchases and sales of investment securities for each of the Portfolios and directs the Advisor or Sub-Advisor, as applicable, to use its best efforts to obtain the best available price and most favorable execution with respect to all transactions for the Portfolios.
+The Investment Advisory Agreement authorizes the Advisor to select the brokers or dealers that will execute the purchases and sales of investment securities for each of the Portfolios and directs the Advisor to use its best efforts to obtain the best available price and most favorable execution with respect to all transactions for the Portfolios.
 The Advisor may, however, consistent with the interests of a Portfolio, select brokers on the basis of the research, statistical and pricing services they provide to a Portfolio.
 Information and research received from such brokers will be in addition to, and not in lieu of, the services required to be performed by the Advisor under each Investment Advisory Agreement.
 A commission paid to such brokers may be higher than that which another qualified broker would have charged for effecting the same transaction, provided that such commissions are paid in compliance with the Securities Exchange Act of 1934, as amended, and that the Advisor determines in good faith that such commission is reasonable in terms either of the transaction or the overall responsibility of the Advisor to a Portfolio and the Advisor's other clients.
-The distribution of orders among brokers and the commission rates paid by the Portfolios of the Glenmede Fund are reviewed periodically by the Glenmede Fund Board.
+The distribution of orders among brokers and the commission rates paid by the Portfolios of the Glenmede Fund are reviewed periodically by the Board.

 The Funds are required to identify any securities of their regular brokers or dealers (as defined in Rule 10b-1 under the 1940 Act) or their parents that the Portfolios have acquired during the Funds' most recent fiscal year.
-As of the fiscal year ended October 31, 2023, the Portfolios held securities of their regular broker/dealers as follows:
+As of the fiscal year ended October 31, 2024, the Portfolios did not hold securities of their regular broker/dealers